phoenixthrush/AniWorld-Downloader/README.md

 Regarding Aniworld’s claim of hosting 1,000+ license-free anime, it’s worth noting that they also stream new shows that may require subscriptions elsewhere.
 Supporting s.to could mean indirectly accessing copyrighted content, such as Netflix originals.
 As I do not host any content but fetch it directly from streaming providers, I am not liable for any issues arising from downloading anime.

 Feel free to contribute!
 Any help is appreciated, and I’d be happy to merge in support for s.to or bs.to if it gets added.

-Here’s a restructured version of your Credits, Contributing, and License sections to enhance clarity and organization:

 ## Credits
 - **[mpv](https://github.com/mpv-player/mpv.git)**: Media player used for streaming.